BenRStutzman/cards-against-mennos/jp-communication/README.txt

 like sending back the ID number of whichever card they clicked on or something.

-To change the javascript stuff, change what's inside the get_response function at the bottom of template/index.html.
+To change the javascript stuff, change what's inside the get_response function at the top of template/index.html.

 The key to the python stuff is the exchange() function in RUN_ME, which takes a string of instructions as input and sends that to the javascript, then waits for